German gas storage: Currently unplanned maintenance work on Uniper Energy Storage and Eneco gas storage and other reports-breakinglatest.news-Breaking Latest News

 Status: 02/22/2023, 3:28 p.m

-The filling level of the gas storage facilities in Germany is currently exactly 63,71% (Status: 03/16/2023).
-This corresponds to a charge of 159.1702 TWh (terawatt hours).
+The filling level of the gas storage facilities in Germany is currently exactly 63,97% (Status: 03/22/2023).
+This corresponds to a charge of 159.8019 TWh (terawatt hours).
 A total of 249.8253 TWh of gas can be stored in Germany.
-In the currently measured trend, the filling quantity in Germany’s gas tanks is falling by -0.17% every day.
+In the currently measured trend, the filling quantity in Germany’s gas tanks is increasing by 0.08% every day.

 You can read more information about the gas supply in a country comparison and gas storage locations in Germany in this daily updated article.

 follow News.de already at Facebook, Twitter, Pinterest and YouTube?
-Here you will find the latest news, the latest videos and the direct line to the editors.
+Here you will find the latest news, the latest videos and the direct line to the editorial team.

 We will tell you here how you can also save energy costs for electricity and heating.